andrewhnberry/andrewhnberry.github.io/_posts/2020-05-11-top-5-tips-to-speed-up-your-modeling-process.markdown

 ```
 We've fit the instantiated and fit the PCA to our X_train.
 The PCA will then calculate the principal components which is a value that explains the percentage of explained variance for each principal component.

-You can view the principal compoenents easily as it is stored as an array.
+You can view the principal components easily as it is stored as an array.
 To view, execute the code below/

 ```python
 pca.explained_variance_ratio_